AmericanPhilosophicalSociety/APS_digitization/digitizationguidelines.md

 **Review this checklist once after objects are uploaded into APS Digital Library:**
 * Are all required fields displayed accurately?
 * Is any data missing or displaying oddly?

+## **Linking Digital Object**
+### **Instructions for ArchivesSpace**

+1. Open the resource record
+  * Click blue "Edit" button next to collection
+2. Click on child (item) you are adding link to
+3. Scroll down to Instances section:
+  * Click "add digital object"
+  * In drop down menu, click "Create"
+  * Fill in Basic information in the following fields:
+    * Title - add title as it appears in digital object
+    * Identifier - node ID
+    * Publish - check box
+  * Click "Add file version" and fill in the following fields:
+    * File URL - full URL, i.e. https://diglib.amphilsoc.org/node/1234
+    * Publish - check box
+  * Click "Create and Link to Digital Object"
+4. Click "Save Archival Object"
+  * Double check that the item (or digital file) was created in the correct series